 Flood information is available for properties in the unincorporated areas of York County.
-Flood Insurance Rate Maps (FIRM) and Elevation Certificates may be viewed at the York County Administration Building.
+Flood Insurance Rate Maps (FIRM) and Elevation Certificates may be viewed at the York County Planning & Development Services building.
 The York County Main Library also has a set of FIRM’s for viewing as well as various other helpful brochures.
 Flood Insurance Rate Maps may be viewed digitally at the FEMA Floodplain Maps application.

 Is your property subject to increased risk of flooding?
-Find out through the York County Floodplain Viewer at Flood Map Viewer (yorkcountygov.com)
+Find out through the York County Floodplain Viewer at Flood Viewer Map

 The York County Floodplain Manager is tasked with overseeing the protection of floodplain and floodway areas of the County.
 The Floodplain Manager also implements regulations for development within the floodplain through the administration of the Chapter 151 – Flood Damage Prevention Ordinance.
 These regulations have been set by various federal, state, and local agencies to preserve the function of natural floodplains and to prevent loss of life and property due to issues that may arise when natural water courses are altered.
-Complete the Flood Zone Determination form and return to see you are in a flood plain.
+Request a Flood Zone Determination to see if your property is located within a floodplain.

 Review subdivision plans from developers' engineers and individual residential plans for compliance with York County and SCDNR design standards.